Walter S. Mangold Award Nomination Process

 According to Article IV, Section I of the NEHA Bylaws, the selection process is handled by the Walter S. Mangold Award Committee, which consists of the prior five recipients of the award.
 The senior recipient serves as the committee chairperson, who directs and coordinates the evaluation process using a rating sheet – a sample of which is enclosed in Appendix A. In case of resignation or inability to serve, the replacement shall be the sixth, seventh, etc. person, until one is willing and able to serve.

 The Mangold Award is presented during the Awards Ceremony at the National Environmental Health Association’s Annual Educational Conference & Exhibition.

 Submission of Nomination

-At least one copy of the nomination must be in electronic format.
+At least one copy of the nomination must be in an electronic format.
 Please contact Jonna Ashley for additional information on how to submit: firstname.lastname@example.org, (303) 756-9090 Ex.
 336.

 Those who prepare a document in support of a nomination should keep in mind the following factors:

 - The committee, when making the decision as to who will become the Walter S. Mangold honoree, is limited to the contents of the written presentation and supporting written documentation as its sole source of information that will be measured against the established criteria.
 Personal knowledge of a nominee by an evaluator or the candidate’s popularity is not considered by the committee when making decisions about the viability of the presentation for the nominee.

 - It takes a carefully prepared and complete document to effectively record in-depth the contributions of the nominee to the improvement and expansion of the environmental health science field and the growth and development of the working professional at the local, state, national and/or international level.